James L. Bradley: World War II

 The initial invasion of Okinawa was the largest amphibious assault of the Pacific War and the subsequent battle saw one of the highest casualty rates of any campaign fought during World War II, with the Japanese losing well over 100,000 men, and the Allies suffering 50,000 casualties, roughly half the number of the Japanese.
 In addition, over 100,000 civilians became casualties, with some 12,000 of them being killed.

 For the battle, Bradley's 96th Division would come under the command of Major General John R. Hodges' XXIV Corps, itself part of Lieutenant General Simon B. Buckner's U.S. Tenth Army.
 Four other divisions of the Tenth Army, the 7th, 27th, 77th and 81st, as well as the 1st and 6th Marine Divisions, fought on the island, with the 2nd Marine Division left in reserve and was never used.
 Supporting the invasion were naval, amphibious, and the Tenth Army's Tactical Air Force.

 The operation's primary objective was to secure the island, which was only 340 miles away from the mainland of Japan which, after a very long campaign of leapfrogging (or island hopping), the Allies were now approaching.
 Okinawa was to be used as a base for an air offensive over Japan and intended to support Operation Downfall, the Allied invasion of mainland Japan.
 However, the atomic bombings of Hiroshima and Nagasaki brought an end to the war.

+As a result of the hard fighting during the fighting on Okinawa, Bradley's 96th Division was given a unique honor in the shape of the Presidential Unit Citation.
+The division was one of just four to be awarded with this citation during the war.

 After the war

-After well over thirty years of service Bradley retired from the army in 1947.
+Bradley, after well over three decades of continuous military service, retired from the army in 1947, and was granted the permanent rank of major general.

 On July 30, 1957, Bradley, who had then been undergoing treatment for a heart ailment, was found dead after drowning in a swimming pool in his daughter Mildred's home in Lafayette, California.

 He was buried at San Francisco National Cemetery on August 2, 1957.